2015–16 Connacht Rugby season: November

 On 6 November, Connacht faced Benetton Treviso in Galway, winning 33–19 without collecting a try bonus.
 The league then took a hiatus to allow European competitions, which had been delayed by the World Cup, to take place.
 Connacht's opening game in the Challenge Cup saw them face Russian side Enisei-STM in Krasnoyarsk.
 This meant a near 6,000 kilometre trip to the Siberian city, taking nine hours across two flights for the 24 man squad that traveled.
-The game was played in temperatures below –20 °C, but Connacht ultimately emerged as 14–31 victors, taking all five points in the process.
+The game was played in temperatures below −20 °C, but Connacht ultimately emerged as 14–31 victors, taking all five points in the process.
 However, after the game Connacht's return home was delayed.
 A fault was found with the charter plane before takeoff.
 This meant alternate plans had to be made, and the travelling party was split into three, with the groups arriving back in Ireland via Amsterdam, London and Paris.
 Having planned to leave on the night of the game, the latest returning players had been delayed by three days, arriving on Tuesday night with a game against French side Brive to come on Saturday.
 Despite the travel chaos and delayed return, Connacht defeated Brive 21–17 to go top of their pool.

 Connacht returned to Pro12 action on 28 November in their first inter-provincial derby of the season, facing Munster in Thomond Park.
 Having not won at the venue for 29 years, Connacht pulled off a 12–18 upset, their seventh win from the eight league games played.
 This left the team top of both the league and their European pool going into December.

 December

 Connacht's first game in December was away to Cardiff Blues, which ended in a 20–16 defeat.
 On 11 December, Connacht faced the Newcastle Falcons in Galway in the Challenge Cup, winning 25–10.
 A week later saw the return fixture take place in Kingston Park, with Connacht losing 29–5.
 This left Connacht top of the pool on 13 points, with Newcastle two points behind.
-In the final game of 2015 Connacht faced Ulster in Galway on St. Stephen's Day, losing 3–10.
+In the final game of 2015 Connacht faced Ulster in Galway on Saint Stephen's Day, losing 3–10.